-Management believes our most critical accounting policies are revenue recognition (including straight-line rent), purchase price allocation, accounting for our investments in real estate, provision for loans losses, the accounting for our derivative and hedging activities, if any, income taxes, stock based compensation and our Advisory agreement.
+Management believes our most critical accounting policies are revenue recognition (including straight-line rent), purchase price allocation, accounting for our investments in real estate, provision for loans losses, the accounting for our derivative and hedging activities, if any, income taxes, stock based compensation and our advisory agreement.
 Each of these items involves estimates that require management to make judgments that are subjective in nature.
 Management relies on its experience, collects historical data and current market data, and analyzes these assumptions in order to arrive at what it believes to be reasonable estimates.
 Under different conditions or assumptions, materially different amounts could be reported related to the accounting policies described below.
-In addition, application of these accounting policies involves the exercise of judgments on the use of assumptions as to future uncertainties and, as a result, actual results could materially differ from these estimates.
+In addition, application of these estimates.